spex-xray/spex-help/_sources/threads/partbkg/partbkg.rst.txt

 If the res and spo files are created, we are ready to run ``spex``.
 In this description, we skip some very basic commands about, for example, plotting.
-See Chapter \ `[chap:intro] <#chap:intro>`__ for an overview of a basic SPEX session.
-Note that the procedure for SPEX version 2.02 is exactly the same as for SPEX version 2.01, which is shown here.
+See :ref:`sec:intro` for an overview of a basic SPEX session.
 First, we load the spectrum and plot it:

 ::

-    Welcome user to SPEX version 2.01.05
+    Welcome user to SPEX version 3.00.00

    SPEX> data M1_annulus M1_annulus
    ...
    SPEX> plot

-Figure \ `1.2 <#fig:partbkg-s1>`__ shows a plot of the spectrum.
-For presentation purposes we rebin the spectrum here with the ``obin`` command.
+Figure :ref:`fig:partbkg-s1` shows a plot of the spectrum.
+For presentation purposes we rebin the spectrum here with the ``obin`` command (:ref:`sec:obin`).
 If C-statistics are used, binning is not strictly necessary.
 An important thing to remember at this point is to ignore the spectrum in region number 2:

 ::